jayanth260/ISS_Hackathon_Team21/README.md

 2. SQLite3

 ### Instructions To Run The Application
+All the files connected to the web application have to be placed in a single folder.
+The Login/Sign-Up page should be opened in the browser first - other pages are navigated to after logging in/signing up.
+The python files (with extension .py) have to be run on a suitable platform (a text editor like VSCode) before viewing the webpages on the browser.
+(It is to be noted that the image files used have to be present in the folder)

 ### Contribution
 1. Jayanth - profile.html, app.py, database.db, script.js, style.css, Login.html, Signup.html